 Connectivity: Wired, Ethernet, WiFi | Printing Speed: 19 ppm | Duplex Scanning: N/A | Duplex Printing: No | Cartridge Type: TN 221 and TN225 toners

-Coming in with a white and grey colour pattern, the HL-3210CW measures and weighs in at 9.9×16.1×18.1-inches and 37.8 lbs.
-The size and weight of this printer are quite friendly for many environments and therefore, does not require much space.
+Coming in with a white and grey color pattern, the HL-3210CW measures and weighs in at 9.9×16.1×18.1-inches and 37.8 lbs.
+The size and weight of this printer are quite friendly for many environments and therefore, do not require much space.
 We liked that about the HL-L3210CW.
-The paper capacity of 250 sheets is a little low but you shouldn’t encounter any issues with that unless you’re churning out a high amount of printings on a daily basis.
+The paper capacity of 250 sheets is a little low but you shouldn’t encounter any issues with that unless you’re churning out a high amount of printings daily.
 Additionally, this printer comes without a touch screen and relies solely on buttons.
 With the budget cut, you also miss out on having a scanner and an Ethernet port.
-You mobile device compatibility options include Apple AirPrint, Google Cloud Print, iPrint & Scan app by Brother and direct prints over WiFi.
+Your mobile device compatibility options include Apple AirPrint, Google Cloud Print, iPrint & Scan app by Brother, and direct prints over WiFi.

 Brother HL-3210CW’s printing speed of 19 pages per minute shows that it is a very budgeted printer with not so many high-end features.
 In contrast, many printers have speeds of at least 23+ ppm.
 And if that’s not enough then you also miss out on automatic duplex printing with this printer.
 But, there is kind of a bright side to all of this.
 Printers by Brother are consistent in giving you high-quality outputs and that holds with this as well.
 It sports a high resolution of 2400 x 600 dpi which is quite fantastic.